-EAGLE SCOUT REQUIREMENTS (Boy Scout Handbook, p.
-450-1) :
+EAGLE SCOUT REQUIREMENTS (Scouts BSA Handbook, p.
+452- 453):

-- 1. Be active in your troop and patrol for at least six months as a Life Scout. - Demonstrate that you live by the principles of the Scout Oath and Law. - Earn a total of 21 merit badges, including those 13 required for Eagle. - 4.
-While a Life Scout, serve actively for a period of six months on one or more of the positions of responsibility set forth under "Boy Scout troop" in Eagle rank requirement 4. - 5.
-While a Life Scout, plan, develop and give leadership to others in a service project helpful to your religious institution, school, or community.
-The project idea must be approved by your Scoutmaster and Troop Committee and reviewed by the Council or District before you start. - 6.
-Take part in a Scoutmaster conference. - 7.
-Successfully complete your board of review for the Eagle Scout rank.
+- Be active in your troop and patrol for at least six months as a Life Scout. - Demonstrate that you live by the principles of the Scout Oath and Law. - Earn a total of 21 merit badges, including those 14 required for Eagle. - 4.
+While a Life Scout, serve actively for a period of six months on one or more of the positions of responsibility set forth under "Boy Scout troop" in Eagle rank requirement 4. - While a Life Scout, plan, develop and give leadership to others in a service project helpful to your religious institution, school, or community.
+The project idea must be approved by your Scoutmaster and Troop Committee and reviewed by the Council or District before you start.

-MERIT BADGES
+- 6. Take part in a Scoutmaster conference. - Successfully complete your board of review for the Eagle Scout rank.

-TROOP 276
+MERIT BADGES TROOP

-Troop Merit Badge Counselors are referenced in the troop Court of Honor bulletin.
+Troop Merit Badge Counselors are referenced in the troop Court of Honor bulletin and on the Troop website.
 Before work is started on a merit badge, the Scout must contact the Scoutmaster or troop adult leader to obtain a signed merit badge blue card.